-Work placement sites or educational partners involved in joint course provision|
+Work placement sites or educational partners involved in collaborative course or training programme provision.

 Where this is necessary to consider your application and for delivery of your programme of study.

 The Higher Education Funding Council Wales (HEFCW) and its agents

 Potential employers or providers of education whom you have approached.

 To confirm your qualifications.

 UK agencies with duties relating to the prevention and detection of crime, collection of a tax or duty or safeguarding national security.

 To aid the police, UK Visas and Immigration Agency or the Foreign and Commonwealth Office.

 Plagiarism detection service providers.

-In accordance with the contract with the service provider e.g. Turnitin to ensure academic standards.
+In accordance with the contract with the service provider (eg Turnitin) to ensure academic standards.

 You have a responsibility to keep your personal details up-to-date via SIMS .

 If you are made aware of personal information in confidence including regarding someone’s mental or physical health then you are expected to not tell anyone without the individual’s consent, unless there are exceptional circumstances.

 You should also not seek to gain others’ personal data if you are not entitled.
-Disciplinary action will be considered for any University member who breaches the Data Protection Act or a duty of confidence.
-Find out more about the Data Protection Act.
+Disciplinary action will be considered for any university member who breaches the Data Protection Act or a duty of confidence.
+Find out more about the Data Protection Act